It is known...a woman denied her voice is like a candle without its flame...

 Her written work can be found in print and online anthologies, including The Metropolitan, Slamma Lamma Ding Dong: An Anthology of Nebraska Slam Poetry, and Alight: Best Loved Poems from the 2013 Women of the World Poetry Slam.

-A Filipina American from New York now living in Portugal, Maureen P. Medina is the founder of Leave in Peace and a campaign strategist for Slaughter Free NYC.
-She advocates for both human and non-human animals and asserts that all oppression is connected.
-In alignment with the idea that none of us are free unless all of us are free, Maureen hopes to inspire the pursuit of collective liberation through her writing.
+is the author of My Fears Out Loud and a Pushcart Prize Nominee.
+She hosts writing workshops with the goal of healing, strengthening the mind-body connection, and normalizing fear.
+Maureen advocates for all animals, including humans; asserts that all oppression is connected; and - in alignment with the idea that none of us are free unless all of us are free (Fannie Lou Hamer) - hopes to inspire the pursuit of collective liberation with her writing.

-Best-selling author, international speaker & educator, Sierra Melcher is founder of Red Thread Publishing LLC.
+Best-selling author, international speaker & educator, SIERRA MELCHER is founder of Red Thread Publishing LLC.
 She leads an all-female publishing company, with a mission to support 10,000 women to become successful published authors & thought-leaders.
 Offering world-class coaching & courses that focus on community, collaboration, and a uniquely feminine approach at every stage of the author process.

 Sierra has a Master’s degree in education, has spoken & taught around the world.
 Originally from the United States, Sierra lives in Medellin, Colombia with her young daughter.

-Vivianni Glass hatched from a hummingbird egg.
+VIVIANNI GLASS hatched from a hummingbird egg.
 Since then, her explorations have cut a wide path to include wildland firefighter, live model, art council board member, and farmer.
 As a compulsive creator, her work explores stories and spaces of ease for communities historically undervalued.
 She uses her poetry, short-stories, and visual art to consider the strange marriage holding grief and humor together.
 She is driven by the desire to amplify the wonder of her family and friends as accurately as possible.

 She lives with a chorus of lenient houseplants in St. Louis, MO.
 Her written work was recently selected in the LeVar Burton Reads ‘Origins & Encounters’ competition and can be found on Tor.com.

-Linda Thai is a trauma therapist, storyteller and former child refugee.
+LINDA THAI is a trauma therapist, storyteller and former child refugee.

 Born in Vietnam, raised in Australia, and now living in Fairbanks, Alaska, she shares stories from her life that speak into the universal themes of love and loss that are interwoven with the complex impacts of traumatic displacement, race, ethnicity and culture.

-Chris Dickinson, retired teacher, mentor of adolescents and novice grandmother, lives with
+CHRIS DICKINSON, retired teacher, mentor of adolescents and novice grandmother, lives with

 her husband in Lincolnshire UK.
 Reading is her favourite activity for relaxation, escapism